Discover more at Chartwell

 Find out about Clementine Ogilvy Spencer-Churchill (née Hozier), a keen promoter of social and humanitarian causes, who was far more than just Sir Winston Churchill’s wife.

 Step back in time and experience a historic Christmas first-hand.
-See houses decked out with decorations from across history and be transported right back to the festivities of the time.
+From the 1800s to the 1980s, see houses decked out with decorations from across history at the places in our care.

 Find perfect Christmas presents or stock up on seasonal treats and decorations at a Christmas market or winter fair.